-- Secure Channel between AR and PDP: In order to communicate integrity values and parameters between the TNC-Client and the TNC-Server, a secure channel must be established for this exchange.
+- Secure Channel between AR and PDP: In order to communicate integrity values and parameters between the TNC Client and the TNC Server, a secure channel must be established for this exchange.
 One possible location to establish this secure channel is between the NAR (at the AR) and the NAA (at the PDP).
-This channel must be end-to-end in the sense that the PEP must not gain access to the contents of this secure channel.
+This channel must be end-to-end in the sense that the NAE must not gain access to the contents of this secure channel.
 The exact implementation of this secure channel is dependent on the area of application and network configuration.
 An example of this channel would be one established through PEAP or TTLS, running over EAP in the context of the 802.1X configuration.
 Similarly, an IKE Phase-1 SA could be used to negotiate a special Phase-2 SA that then protects the integrity information transfer in the case of a VPN. - Authorization for TNC Client/TNC Server and IMC/IMV: In general, a TNCC (TNCS) should only communicate with authorized IMCs (IMVs).
-This requirement comes from the need to prevent bogus IMCs (IMVs) from opening communications with valid TNC Clients, thereby opening the possibility of a Denial-of-Service attack (at the very least) against the TNCC/TNCS. - Self-integrity of AR and PDP: Since the integrity values being communicated between two endpoints are only as good as the self-integrity of these respective endpoints, it is paramount that both the AR and PDP are protected against attacks that illegally modify the system configurations of these entities.
-This need is particularly acute in the case of platforms without a TPM. - Secure Channel between MAP, Sensors, Flow Controllers, and PDP: Metadata communicated between IF-MAP clients and servers is security sensitive.
+This requirement comes from the need to prevent bogus IMCs (IMVs) from opening communications with valid TNC Clients, thereby opening the possibility of a Denial-of-Service attack (at the very least) against the TNCC/TNCS. - Self-integrity of AR and PDP: Since the integrity values being communicated between two endpoints are only as good as the self-integrity of these respective endpoints, it is paramount that both the AR and PDP are protected against attacks that illegally modify the system configurations of these elements.
+This need is particularly acute in the case of platforms without a TPM. - Secure Channel between MAP and MAP Clients: Metadata communicated between MAP Clients and the MAP is security sensitive.
 The confidentiality and integrity of this data must be preserved.
-Therefore, communications between the IF-MAP server and the IF-MAP clients is required to be secure. - Self-integrity of MAP, Sensors, and Flow Controllers: Compromise of the IF-MAP server or clients could lead to corruption of the MAP database.
+Therefore, communication between the MAP and the MAP Clients is required to be secure. - Self-integrity of MAP and MAP Clients: Compromise of the MAP or MAP Clients could lead to corruption of the MAP database.
 This could lead to network access being denied or allowed improperly.
-Therefore, the integrity of the IF-MAP server and clients must be protected.
-IF-MAP clients and servers should also be checked to ensure their ongoing health (e.g. using TNC integrity checks and/or a TPM). - Security of Remediation Solutions: In the event that remediation of an AR requires that AR to communicate with a Remediation Server (RS) and obtain integrity-related updates, it is important to consider the security of the RS.
+Therefore, the integrity of the MAP and MAP Clients must be protected.
+The MAP and MAP Clients should also be checked to ensure their ongoing health (e.g. using TNC integrity checks and/or a TPM). - Security of Remediation Solutions: In the event that remediation of an AR requires that AR to communicate with a Remediation Server (RS) and obtain integrity-related updates, it is important to consider the security of the RS.
 If signed updates with careful versioning are placed on the RS, some protection against RS compromise can be achieved.
 However, strong protection for the RS should be employed. - Protection of Information Assets across Interfaces: It is important that implementations of the TNC Architecture protect information assets as these traverse the various interfaces defined in the architecture.
-These information assets include state change notifications (between TNCC and IMV, and between TNCS and IMC), message exchanges between entities, vendor specific messages (exchanged between the IMC and IMV as peers) and remediation results (from TNCC to the IMV). - Protection of interfaces from threats: The ability of a TNCC on a platform to discover the IMCs on that platform has benefits as well as security risks.
+These information assets include state change notifications (between TNCC and IMV, and between TNCS and IMC), message exchanges between elements, vendor specific messages (exchanged between the IMC and IMV as peers) and remediation results (from TNCC to the IMV). - Protection of interfaces from threats: The ability of a TNCC on a platform to discover the IMCs on that platform has benefits as well as security risks.
 Thus, a TNCC must have sufficient privileges (set by the Administrator according to policy) in order to access information regarding available IMCs on the same platform.
 The design and implementation of interfaces must therefore prevent against spoofing (by a rogue IMC/IMV), against denial of service (provided by a legitimate IMC/IMV and against illegal tampering (IMC/IMV parameters modified).